Skip to main content

 What the evaluation package of FFS consists of

-Once we have built your custom evaluation of Fusion File Share, we will provide a tarball archive containing a series of binaries, a configuration file and some basic documentation.
+Once we have built your evaluation of Fusion File Share, we will provide a tarball archive containing a series of binaries, a configuration file and some basic documentation.
 What’s included will vary, but every evaluation will include the following at a minimum:

 • tsmb-server – Tuxera SMB server (Fusion File Share) user space application.